-When you examine the technology behind these two codecs, you can easily conclude which one wins in our article on H.264 vs. H.265.
+When you examine the technology behind these two codecs, you can easily conclude which one wins.
 You’ve guessed it — it’s HEVC!

 H.265 is more advanced than H.264 because of various reasons.
-The biggest difference here is that H.265/HEVC allows for further reduced file size of your live video streams.
+The biggest difference here is that H.265/HEVC allows for even lower file sizes of your live video streams.
 This significantly lowers the required bandwidth.